Non-stationary time series attribution for heatwaves over Europe: Data and Indices

+The first mode has a non-zero spatial mean and values that remain nearly constant across space.
+The higher-order eigenvectors represent large-scale patterns associated with typical dipole and multipole structures, much like in standard PCA.
+In this way, we utilise the properties of the PCA, which favours large-scale patterns, to identify heat events that exhibit a correspondingly large spatial extent.
+The eigenvalues $\lambda_k$, $k=1,\ldots,q$, indicate the proportion of pattern $k$ within the total variability of the standardised extreme events.
+The projection of the $k$-th pattern onto the Fr\'echet-standardised data yields the principal component (PC) $\eta_{k,i,d}$, i.e. the strength of the pattern $k$ on day $d$ of the season of year $i$.
+Since the eigenvectors are projected onto the Fr\'echet-standardised data rather than the original anomalies, the construction of the TPDM and the projection steps are based on the same data.

+The TPDM eigenvectors span an `extreme' subspace that, based on our experience, can be adequately covered with $n_p=10$ extremal patterns.
+For example, these $n_p$ extremal patterns of ERA5 T2max in the southern European region account for about 75~\% of the total variance in the Fréchet-standardised data.
+If the temperature field does not exhibit any large-scale positive temperature extremes, it is projected onto this subspace only to a limited extent.
+Small-scale extremes are intentionally not captured.
+The total variability of the first $n_p$ extremal patterns is summarised in the extremal pattern index \citep[EPI,][]{Szemkus2024}.
+The EPI on day $d$ of the summer season of year $i$ is defined as

-With the help of the EPI, multivariate extreme events that have a spatial extent can be described by a univariate index that has only a temporal dimension and takes into account dependencies in space at extreme levels.
+The EPI represents a spatial aggregation of the extremal state of the variable in space \citep{Szemkus2024}.
+Normalisation in the definition of the EPI using the sum of the eigenvalues in Eq.~(\ref{eqn:EPI}) allows the comparison of data on different spatial grids or of EPIs computed using different numbers of patterns.
+The EPI allows multivariate extreme events with spatial extent to be described by a univariate index that has only a temporal dimension and accounts for spatial dependencies at extreme levels.
 In this study, the method is applied to different AR6 regions (Fig.~\ref{fig:landmask}), i.e., the TPDM is calculated and decomposed separately for each region.
+Throughout the remainder of this paper we write $y_{i,d}:=\mathrm{EPI}_{i,d}$; the EPI time series is thus the quantity to which the extreme value model of Sect.~\ref{sec:theory} is applied.